How to Become a Grief Coach: The Complete Guide for 2026

 Amar Atma

-In Amar’s experience, time does not heal if there are no intentional practices to stop the pain and find joy.
-After dealing with grief for about 20 years, he is now a certified grief coach, helping others identify grief, accept their reality, and eventually, let it go.
+Amar believes that time alone doesn’t heal grief — intentional practices do.
+After dealing with his own grief for nearly 20 years, he became a certified grief coach, helping clients identify their grief, accept their reality, and eventually let it go.

 Whitney Allen